seqan/seqan/manual/source/Infrastructure/Use/FindSeqAnCMake.rst

 Overview
 --------

-`CMake <http://cmake.org/>`_ is a cross-platform build system generator.
-That is, you describe the different executables and binaries and their dependencies in ``CMakeLists.txt`` files.
+`CMake <http://cmake.org/>`_ is a cross-platform build system generator where you describe different executables, binaries and their dependencies in ``CMakeLists.txt`` files.
-Then, CMake generates build systems from this, for example in the form of Makefiles or Visual Studio projects.
-This article will only describe the most basic things about CMake in general and focus on how to use SeqAn easily from within CMake projects.
+Then, CMake generates build systems such as Makefiles or Visual Studio projects from these files.
+This article describes only the most basic things about CMake in general and focuses on how to use SeqAn easily from within CMake projects.

 In CMake projects, one uses `modules to find libraries <http://www.vtk.org/Wiki/CMake:How_To_Find_Libraries>`_ such as SeqAn.
 SeqAn ships with such a module.

 In the following we assume that you have installed CMake on your operating system.
 If you have not yet, install it via the operating systems mechanisms (see also :ref:`Setting up SeqAn <infra-use-install>`) and/or `download from the CMake homepage <https://cmake.org/download/>`_.

-You should also have a valid C++-Compiler installed, refer to the `GitHub-README <https://github.com/seqan/seqan>`_ to see which compilers are currently supported.
+You should also have a valid C++-Compiler installed.
+Refer to the `GitHub-README <https://github.com/seqan/seqan>`_ to see which compilers are currently supported.

 A Running Example
 -----------------